Techworld108/Face-Detection-Tracking/README.md

 minNeighbors — Parameter specifying how many neighbors each candidate rectangle should have to retain it.

-# Block Diagram – Workflow of Face Detection
+# Workflow of Face Detection
 Loading HaarCascadeFace Algorithm

 Initializing Camera

 Reading Frame from Camera

 Converting Color image into Grayscale Image

-Obtaining Face coordinates by passing algorithm Drawing Rectangle on the Face Coordinates
+Obtaining Face coordinates by passing algorithm

+Drawing Rectangle on the Face Coordinates

 Display the output Frame